remla25-team21/operation/kubernetes/helm/sentiment-analysis/README.md

 >
 > ```bash
 >  # Keep this running in a separate terminal
-> kubectl port-forward svc/prometheus-operated 9090:9090
+> kubectl -n default port-forward svc/prometheus-kube-prometheus-prometheus 9090
 > ```
 >
 > ```bash